This low impact workout will boost your heart health and make everyday tasks like climbing stairs easier. It’s a great way to burn some calories, too.

-At the bottom of your sumo squat, tap your fingers down, tapping the ground if it’s available to you.
+At the bottom of your sumo squat, tap your fingers down, tapping the ground if possible.

 Targets: Core, abs, obliques, outer glutes, arms, shoulders and back.

-Pull your arms down towards your hips in a ‘goal post’ or with arms bent at 90 degrees.
+Pull your arms down towards your hips in a ‘goal post,’ bending the elbows at 90 degrees.

-As you pull your arms down, alternate driving your knees up and out to meet your elbow (wide knee drives).
-Thinking of crunching through your obliques as you strive for knee to elbow connection.
+As you pull your arms down, drive your right knee up and out to meet your right elbow (performing a wide knee drive).
+Think of crunching through your oblique as you strive for that knee to elbow connection.

 Then tap your right foot back about 6 inches behind you.
 Return your right foot to starting position.

-Repeat this knee drive, tap back or rocking horse motion for 20 seconds on the right leg.
-Then you’ll perform set two on the left leg.
+Repeat this knee drive, tap back or rocking horse motion on the right leg for the timed interval, switching legs on the next set.

 This post includes affiliate links.
 I do earn a commission for products purchased using these links (at no additional cost to you).
 Thank you for supporting Nourish Move Love, making the content you see on this blog possible.